fabric8io/fabric8/docs/fabric8Apps.md

     * [Logging](logging.html) provides consolidated logging and visualisation of log statements and events across your environment
     * [Metrics](metrics.html) provides consolidated historical metric collection and visualisation across your environment (replicationControllers.html) and [services](services.html)
-    * [App Library](appLibrary.html) provides a configurable library of Apps you can easily run and install or uninstall; rather like your library of Apps on a mobile device.
-APIs in your cluster.
 * [Continuous Delivery](cdelivery.html) to help teams deliver software in a faster and more reliable way
     * [Jenkins](https://jenkins-ci.org/) for Building, Continuous Integration and creating Continuous Delivery pipelines
     * [Nexus](http://www.sonatype.org/nexus/) as the artifact repository for caching public artifacts and hosting canary and real release artifacts